Worst-Case to Expander-Case Reductions: Derandomized and Generalized: Direct-WTERs for Max-Cut, Densest Subgraph, and Graphical OMv

 which contradicts $S^*$ being a maximizer. \end{proof}

-In addition, we assume that the density in $G$ is sufficiently large, namely, $m > 42n$.\footnote{For clarity, we do not attempt to optimize this constant, although it can be reduced further.} To make the graph an $\Omega(1)$-expander, we apply the core gadget in a way that only introduces vertices of degree smaller than $m_{exp}/n_{exp}$, where $m_{exp}$ and $n_{exp}$ are the number of edges and vertices in $G_{exp}$, respectively.
-To this end, consider the graph obtained by applying the core gadget with a tradeoff between the conductance and the blowup, as described in Appendix \ref{sub:tradeoff}.
+In addition, we assume that the density in $G$ is sufficiently large, namely, $m > 42n$.\footnote{For clarity, we do not attempt to optimize this constant, although it can be reduced.} To make the graph an $\Omega(1)$-expander, we apply the core gadget in a way that only introduces vertices of degree smaller than $m_{exp}/n_{exp}$, where $m_{exp}$ and $n_{exp}$ are the number of edges and vertices in $G_{exp}$, respectively.
+To this end, consider the graph obtained by applying the core gadget with a tradeoff between the conductance and the blowup, as described in \cref{sub:tradeoff}.
 Specifically, we pick the parameters such that in $G_{exp}$, every $v \in V$ is connected to $\lceil \eps \deg_G(v) \rceil + 3$ vertices in $L$, and $N = |L| = |R| = n(1+o(1))$.
 The conductance of this graph is $\Omega(\eps)$.
-We pick $\eps$ to be some sufficiently small constant, which will be determined later. \begin{claim} The maximum density in $G_{exp}$ is $\rho(G_{exp}) = \rho(G)$. \end{claim} \begin{proof} We will show that $m_{exp}/n_{exp} > \mu$, where $\mu$ is the maximum degree in $L$ (and therefore also in $L \cup R$).
-Hence, by Claim~\ref{claim:densest}, it will follow that any maximum density subgraph in $G_{exp}$ does not contain vertices from $L \cup R$, so it must induce a maximum density subgraph in $G$.
+The parameter $\eps$ is chosen to be a sufficiently small constant which will be determined later. \begin{claim} The maximum density in $G_{exp}$ is $\rho(G_{exp}) = \rho(G)$. \end{claim}

+\begin{proof}[Proof of \cref{claim:densest2}] We will show that $m_{exp}/n_{exp} > \mu$, where $\mu$ is the maximum degree in $L$ (and therefore also in $L \cup R$).
+Hence, by \cref{claim:densest}, it will follow that any maximum density subgraph in $G_{exp}$ does not contain vertices from $L \cup R$, so it must induce a maximum density subgraph in $G$.

 Note that the number of $V$-to-$L$ edges is bounded by $2 \eps m + 3n\leq e(V,L) \leq 2\eps m + 4n$, and that the degree of the expander between $L$ and $R$ is $d =\lceil e(V,L)/N \rceil$.
 Hence, we have $m_{exp} = m + e(V,L) + Nd \geq m + (2\eps m + 3n) + (2\eps m + 3n) = (1+4\eps)m + 6n$.
 In addition, note that the maximum degree in $L$ is: